ngzh-luke/self-gamelib-react/README.md

 ## Instructions

-0. the files in [src/components](/gamelib/src/components/) may not take any effects to the project.
+0. the files in [src/components](/gamelib/src/components/) that starts with `old.` may not take any effects to the project.

 1. `clone`/`pull`/`download` the project with from __<https://github.com/ngzh-luke/self-gamelib-react>__ by run: